imoore76/ldlm/README.md

 #### LockTimeoutSeconds

-The number of seconds before a lock will be automatically unlocked if not refreshed.
+The number of seconds before a lock will be automatically unlocked if not renewed.

 ```javascript
 resp = client.Lock({